PelionIoT/mbl-docs/Docs/tutorials/update_mbl.md

 You can use `runc list` to list all the active applications and their status.

-1. The first steps of an application update is stopping and terminating a running instance of the application (if one exists).
+1. The first steps of an application update include stopping and terminating a running instance of the application (if one exists).

-    If you perform `runc list` for a stopped application, you will see:
+    If you perform `runc list` when the application is stopped, you will see:

     ```
     root@mbed-linux-os-1234:/home/app# runc list